J. B. Priestley: Career

 During the Second World War he was a regular broadcaster on the BBC.
 The Postscript, broadcast on Sunday night in 1940 and again in 1941, drew peak audiences of 16 million; only Churchill was more popular with listeners.
 Graham Greene wrote that Priestley "became in the months after Dunkirk a leader second only in importance to Mr Churchill.
-And he gave us what our other leaders have always failed to give us – an ideology."
+And he gave us what our other leaders have always failed to give us—an ideology."
 But his talks were cancelled.
 It was thought that this was the effect of complaints from Churchill that they were too left-wing; however in 2015 Priestley's son said in a talk on the latest book being published about his father's life that it was in fact Churchill's Cabinet that brought about the cancellation by supplying negative reports on the broadcasts to Churchill.

 Priestley chaired the 1941 Committee and in 1942 he was a cofounder of the socialist Common Wealth Party.
 The political content of his broadcasts and his hopes of a new and different Britain after the war influenced the politics of the period and helped the Labour Party gain its landslide victory in the 1945 general election.
 Priestley himself, however, was distrustful of the state and dogma, though he did stand for the Cambridge University constituency in 1945.

 Priestley's name was on Orwell's list, a list of people that George Orwell prepared in March 1949 for the Information Research Department (IRD), a propaganda unit set up at the Foreign Office by the Labour government.
 Orwell considered or suspected these people to have pro-communist leanings and therefore to be unsuitable to write for the IRD.

-He was a founding member of the Campaign for Nuclear Disarmament in 1958.
+Priestley was a founding member of the Campaign for Nuclear Disarmament in 1958.

-In 1960 Priestley published Literature and Western Man, a 500-page survey of Western literature in all its genres from the second half of the 15th century to the present.
+In 1960, Priestley published Literature and Western Man, a 500-page survey of Western literature in all its genres from the second half of the 15th century to the middle of the 20th century.
 (The last author discussed was Thomas Wolfe.)

+In 1964 Priestly joined the Who Killed Kennedy Committee? set up by Bertrand Russell.

 His interest in the problem of time led him to publish an extended essay in 1964 under the title of Man and Time.
 (Aldus published this as a companion to Carl Jung's Man and His Symbols.)
 In the book he explored in depth various theories and beliefs about time as well as his own research and unique conclusions, including an analysis of the phenomenon of precognitive dreaming, based in part on a broad sampling of experiences gathered from the British public, who responded enthusiastically to a televised appeal he made while being interviewed in 1963 on the BBC programme Monitor.